tam17aki/von-mises/README.md

 6. Run `evaluate_scores_zerophase.py`.
 It also generates reconstructed audio data and computes objective scores (PESQ, STOI, LSC), where phase spectrum is assumed to be zero (zero-phase).

+7. Run `evaluate_scores_randomphase.py`.
+It also generates reconstructed audio data and computes objective scores (PESQ, STOI, LSC), where phase spectrum is assumed to be sampled uniformly between $-\pi$ and $\pi$.

-7. Run `plot_boxplot.py`.
+8. Run `plot_boxplot.py`.
 It plots boxplot of objective scores.

 ## References